Welcome to the online application for the UO Physics Ph.D. program.

 Note: there is a $70 application fee, collected by the UO Graduate School.

 Fill out the UO Graduate School's Admission Application; there is no longer a separate application for the physics department.
 On the page where you choose a login name, you should indicate “Physics” under “Major applying for,” and “Fall 2017” under “Term applying for.”
 The link to this application is at the bottom of this page.
 You can fill out this form in stages—that is, you can fill part of it out, then log back in later if necessary to complete it.

 Also, on the third page of the application, you should indicate that you are applying for a “doctoral degree” (under “Type of degree applying for”).
 We only accept students for other degrees (e.g., master's) under exceptional circumstances; contact the Physics Department directly if your goal is anything other than a Ph.D.

 On the same page, you should answer “Yes” to the question “Are you interested in receiving TA support?”, unless you are sure you do not want support as a teaching assistant.
 Generally speaking, all students admitted to the physics Ph.D. program are also offered support as a teaching assistant (which you are under no obligation to accept).

 As part of the UO Graduate School application, you will be required to submit official transcripts of all your previous undergraduate and graduate work to the Office of Admissions at the address below:

-However, the Physics Department will not receive that information, so we will need an extra copy of your transcripts.
-You may either scan them and upload them as PDF files on the last page of the application form OR mail copies (unofficial copies are acceptable) to the address below.
+However, the Physics Department will not receive that information, so we will need an unofficial copy of your transcripts.
+You may scan them and upload them as PDF files on the last page of the application form.
+We will require an original, official copy when you are accepted and decided to attend.